password123456/window_eventlog_parse/logparse/README.md

  9. <a href="https://github.com/password123456/window_eventlog_parse/blob/master/logparse/parsing_example/account_creation_tracking.txt">Account Creation Tracking</a>
  10. <a href="https://github.com/password123456/window_eventlog_parse/blob/master/logparse/parsing_example/account_removal_tracking.txt">Account Removal Tracking</a>

- There's one thing to remember.Log Parser does not support JOIN or similar grammer completely. so sometimes you may not parse as you wants. but most of the cases it will satisfy.
+ There's one thing to remember.
+Log Parser does not support JOIN or similar grammer completely. so sometimes you may not parse as you wants. but most of the cases it will satisfy.
  If you have SIEM or Correlation tools, it will be more powerful when use together.